ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

    It is mutable, because the typechecker may wrap the expression in a runtime type check.

-The typechecker returns the inferred type on success, or an error in case of a static type error.
+The method returns the inferred type on success, or an error in case of a static type error.
 The implementation is a big match statement.
 For example, this is the check for an if-else expression: